Brewing

 Mixing, racking, and, best of all, tasting the fruits of your labor, or in most cases, the fermented fruits of your labors are what SCA brewing is all about!
 Along with food we like to recreate period beverages.
 This can encompasses drinks like mead, a wine made from honey; Kumis, a Mongolian drink fermented from mare's milk; various beers, ales, cordials, wines, ciders and non-alcoholic beverages as well (like the Middle Eastern vinegar-based Sekanjabin to the Scandinavian birch beer).

-the process of learning the old ways.
-We start with "kit beer" and
+In the SCA many modern methods are used in the process of learning the old ways.
+We start with "kit beer" and work our way into whole grain brewing, while we read books that reference period techniques and recipes.

 Like the rest of the SCA, the goal is to learn through doing.